FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 `umount PATH_GOOGLE_CLOUD_SHELL`

 Remember that PATH_GOOGLE_CLOUD_SHELL is the path where do you want that your local storage device must be mount on the google cloud shell.

+## Connecting using rdp on Google cloud shell

+If you have windows remote desktop and you want to connect to the Google cloud shell, you have to do the following steps:
+* Run `sudo apt install -y xrdp dbus-x11 xfce4`
+* Start xrdp service: `sudo service xrdp start`
+* Create and user and give him a password: `adduser dev`
+* Assign the user to the sudo group: `usermod -aG sudo dev`
+* Start ngork: `ngrok tcp 3389`
+* Copy the address and port after the tcp://
+* Open the remote desktop app for windows and connect
+* Login with the user created at the third point and you have your Google cloud shell environment on rdp

 ## Donation